3 years ago

 There’s lots of email, communicating with our team via slack, and working on whatever thing we have in the works.
-Once a week we have a big team call, another day Alaina and I have a standing call with our Editorial Director, and most of the time, I’m glued to my computer.
+Once a week we have a big team call, and most of the time, I’m glued to my computer.
 Later this week, I’m meeting with one of our employees to start working on a new project we’re really excited about.
 So each day is a little different (which I really enjoy) but they all mostly involve being at my computer.

 How did you grow your team?
 What did you look for when hiring people?

 Almost everyone on the team interned for or worked with us at some capacity before being hired full-time.
 There are just those people that stand out – the ones that really believe in and are passionate about your brand and mission.
 One of our most recent hires interned for us, then worked part time for almost a year.
 She really proved herself – her energy and work ethic are amazing and we couldn’t imagine not having her on the team.
 One of our employees is working on something really exciting, and the best part is knowing how excited she is to bring it to life.
 So in short, we look for people who are passionate about our brand, who will bring ideas to the table, and who are adaptable, eager